Below are the tour details. On this page you can find specific information about this tour.

 Day 1: Osaka

 Konnichiwa!
 Welcome to Japan.
-Your adventure begins in vibrant Osaka, the country’s unofficial culinary capital, whose motto is 'Kuidaore' (eat until you drop).
-Your adventure begins with a welcome meeting at 6 pm where you'll meet your trip leader and fellow travellers.
-You can arrive at any time during the day, as no activities are planned until then.
-After the meeting, perhaps join your new travel companions for an optional dinner at a local restaurant.
+Your adventure begins in vibrant Osaka, the country’s unofficial culinary capital, where the motto is 'kuidaore' (eat until you drop).
+You’ll have a welcome meeting at 6 pm where you'll meet your trip leader and fellow travellers.
+If you arrive early, why not grab a snack at one of the street food vendors perched on every corner – maybe try some takoyaki (ball-shaped octopus dumplings) or okonomiyaki (customisable savoury pancakes).
+After the meeting, maybe join your new travel companions for an optional dinner at a local restaurant.

 Day 2: Takamatsu

-Depart Osaka this morning and begin the journey west.
-Take the train across the bridge spanning the stunning Inland Sea and onto Takamatsu.
+Depart Osaka this morning and begin your journey west.
+Take the train across the bridge spanning the stunning Inland Sea, heading to Takamatsu.
 This may be the largest city on the island of Shikoku (the smallest of Japan’s four main islands), but it's a beautifully unpretentious town full of history, top-notch food and interesting local art.
-Here, you'll visit Ritsurin Garden – one of the most beautiful gardens in the country.
-Dating back to the Edo period, it comprises several ponds and arched bridges designed around strolling paths, tea pavilions and historic trees, with a western garden in addition to the Japanese one.
-The garden also houses the Sanuki Folkcraft Museum, which displays a variety of ceramics and basketwork dating from the time of the Tokugawa shoguns.
+Here, you'll visit the beautifully manicured Ritsurin Garden.
+Dating back to the Edo period, the garden’s ponds and arched bridges are surrounded by strolling paths, tea pavilions and historic trees.
+There’s both a western and Japanese garden.
+The garden also houses the Sanuki Folk Craft Museum, which displays a variety of ceramics and basketwork dating from the time of the Tokugawa shoguns.

-Take the ferry this morning for a daytrip to the island of Naoshima, in the Inland Sea between Takamatsu and the mainland – famous worldwide for its modern art galleries, museums, avant-garde architecture and lovely natural setting.
-Explore the island by public bus or bicycle to take you between the galleries and installations.
-Wander between artworks, hear the sound of waves lapping at quiet coves and stumble upon the wonderful outdoor sculptures.
-Return to Takayama after a full day on the island, where you’ll have a free night.
+Take the ferry this morning for a daytrip to the island of Naoshima, located in the Inland Sea between Takamatsu and the mainland – famous for its modern art galleries, museums, avant-garde architecture and lovely natural setting.
+Explore the island’s galleries and outdoor art installations by public bus or bicycle.
+Wander between artworks as you hear the sound of waves lapping at quiet coves.
+Return to Takamatsu after a full day on the island, where you’ll have a free night.

 Day 4: Matsuyama

-This morning, take the train and head west to Matsuyama – one of Japan’s least discovered prefectures coined ‘the citrus state’ by the locals.
-When you arrive and have maybe picked up a mikan (mandarin) or two, visit the hill-top Matsuyama Castle with your group.
+This morning, take the train and head west to Matsuyama – one of Japan’s less-touristed prefectures coined ‘the citrus state’ by the locals.
+When you arrive and have maybe picked up a mikan (mandarin) or two, visit the hilltop Matsuyama Castle with your group.
 This is one of Japan's most impressive surviving castles, sitting right in the middle of the city.
-Unlike most castles in Japan, this one has an exciting collection of artefacts inside, so take the chance to check them out and learn a little more about Matsuyama's feudal history while you’re there.
-This afternoon, you’ll have some free time to relax and unwind at the Dogo Onsen – one of the oldest bath houses in Japan – or if you’d prefer more exploration, maybe visit Ishiteji Temple – the 51st of the 88 temples that make up Shikoku’s 88 Sacred Temples circuit (Japan’s most famous pilgrimage route).
+Unlike most castles in Japan, this one has an exciting collection of artefacts inside, so take the chance to check them out and learn a little more about Matsuyama's feudal history while you’re here.
+This afternoon, you’ll have some free time to relax and unwind.
+Maybe sink into the steaming waters of the Dogo Onsen – one of the oldest bath houses in Japan.
+Or, if you’d prefer more exploration, you could visit Ishiteji Temple – the 51st of the 88 temples that make up Shikoku’s 88 Temples circuit (Japan’s most famous pilgrimage route).

 Day 5: Usuki